cnerg/ETI.data_manual/MINOS.md

 All datasets can be seen as a list by going to the ```Datasets``` tab on the webpage.
 This page allows keyword searches for specific datasets and has various tags to sort data based on its relevance.
-Each dataset has an affiliated organization, so selecting that on the left-hand side will filter only that data.
+MINOS entries can be filtered using the ```organization``` tag on the left-hand side of the browser.
+This tag loosely groups datasets together based on the data's modality and the institution where it was collected.
 Clicking on an entry will open a list of files associated with that dataset.
 There should be a JSON that contains summary information about what is contained on this page.
 Data is commonly tarballed into a large database format and a more reasonably sized HDF5 format.
 Clicking on any of the files brings the user to a download page for manually downloading files.
 Some data (for example biota) may be in another format like XLSX rather than those explained above.

 ### Data Workspace